gofynd/fdk-client-swift/documentation/APPLICATION.md

 | collectionType | String? | Type of collection followed, i.e. products, brands, or collections. |
 | collectionId | String? | The ID of the collection type. |

-You can undo a followed product, brand or collection by its ID.
-This action is referred as _unfollow_.
+Follow a particular entity such as product, brand, collection specified by its ID.

 *Success Response:*